CiiDub/cursor_tricks/Readme.md

 ### Rake commands

-- __rake install__, installs this project as a Cursor Tricks.bbpackage into BBedits Packages folder.
+- __rake install__, installs this project as a Cursor Tricks.bbpackage into BBEdit’s Packages folder.
 It runs backup, and compiles as prerequisites before installing the package.
 - __rake compile__, compiles all applescripts except the menu scripts.
 - __rake backup__, backs up the installed (and presumably working) copy of this package as Cursor Tricks.bbpackage.backup in ~/Documents/BBEdit Backups/
 - __rake lines:compile__, compiles all applescripts in the Lines directory.
 - __rake white\_space:compile__, compiles all applescripts in White Space.
 - __rake resources:compile__, compiles all applescripts in resources.
-- __* rake menu\_scripts:install__, compiles & installs into ../BBedit/Menu Scripts/.
+- __* rake menu\_scripts:install__, compiles & installs into ../BBEdit/Menu Scripts/.
 It doesn’t run as part of the install command, you must run this command explicitly.
 - __rake -T__ to list these commands.

 ## Scripts